 Did you know that Arizona has more species of ants than any other state in the country?
 Ants strongly prefer warm temperatures, above 68 degrees F., and so it is no surprise 318 ant species call Arizona home.

-Facts about Flying Ants
+Facts about the Flying Ant

 All ant species live in colonies established by fertile females, or queens and although the majority of ants are wingless, all ant species produce winged ants.
 An ant colony needs several years to grow from when it is started to the point reproductive ants with wings are developed.
 The colony needs to produce several thousand worker ants before beginning to breed sexually mature ants with wings.
 There can be thousands of winged ants in one established colony.